Why Learn About Piedmont Wine?

 Other Piedmont White Wines

 There are other more esoteric white varieties in Piedmont.
-Here’s a short list with a very basic description of what they’re like:
+Hereâs a short list with a very basic description of what theyâre like:

-- Erbaluce: a brightly acidic wine with high aromatics of spicy herbs.
+- Erbaluce: A brightly acidic wine with high aromatics of spicy herbs.

-- Favorita: a dry white with a bitter note on the finish.
+- Favorita: A dry white with a bitter note on the finish.

 Piedmont Wine and Food Pairings

-We asked Wine Guide and Translator Diana Zahuranec to help us understand what it’s actually like to live in Piedmont.
+We asked wine guide and translator Diana Zahuranec to help us understand what living in Piedmont is like.
 Naturally, she brought out the local cuisine as one of the not-to-miss items of how Piemontese experience their wines.
-Below you’ll find some regional food pairings suggestions:
+Below, youâll find some regional food pairing suggestions:

-“The traditional cuisine of Piemonte is known for being elegant, flavorful, and rich.
-In eastern Piemonte, filled fresh-egg pasta known as plin is popularly doused with Dolcetto wine straight from the carafe.
+âThe traditional cuisine of Piemonte is known for being elegant, flavorful, and rich.
+In eastern Piemonte, filled fresh-egg pasta known as plin is popularly doused with Dolcetto wine straight from the carafe.Bagna cauda is a savory, hot dip for raw and cooked vegetables using olive oil, garlic, and anchovies.
+It pairs well with acidic wines that wonât overpower, such as Barbera or Grignolino.

-Tajarin is another egg-based fresh pasta, often made with an exaggerated amount of egg yolk (such as 30 tuorli –30 yolks–) and finished with butter, sage, and parmigiano.
+Tajarin is another fresh pasta, often made with an exaggerated amount of egg yolk (such as 30 tuorli â30 yolksâ) and finished with butter, sage, and parmigiano.

 This pasta pairs beautifully with an elegant Barbaresco or Nebbiolo wine.
-Expensive, aromatic truffles in the fall are a match made in heaven when served with Barolo.”
+Expensive, aromatic truffles in the fall are a match when served with Barolo.â

-– Diana Zahuranec Wine Pass Italy
+â Diana Zahuranec Wine Pass Italy